lindaprotocol/documentation-en/docs/faq/index.md

 ### Why does the block process time take so long?

-java-tron need more RAM to process transactions.
+java-linda need more RAM to process transactions.

 ## Test Net